 Going ahead with annual servicing and completing regular maintenance is one thing but one of the biggest challenges a car owner faces is not cleaning their vehicle but keeping it that way.
 Not everyone is a domestic god or goddess, and the car is one area that is often forgotten about and/or a glorified dumping ground for rubbish and belongings on journeys long and short.

 There are however many ways that you can keep your car clean both inside and out without spending all your spare time on such a task.
 Here we reveal the quick tips that will leave your car as good as the day it was last cleaned.

-Sticky fingers are a real nightmare when it comes to keeping your vehicle clean and pristine.
+Sticky fingers are a real nightmare when it comes to keeping your vehicle clean and pristine, whether it’s your own pride and joy or a family car hire.
 Whilst drinks are important for staying hydrated and alert, especially on those lengthier car journeys, eating is certainly an optional activity that should ideally be kept out of the confines of your vehicle.
 As a parent it may not be possible to keep the common culprit of mess when eating out – that’s right, your little ones – but enforcing an eating ban may limit that grub and those smears.

 Despite your eating ban, accidents do happen causing potential spillages and even stains.
 The key to ensuring that spillages don’t lead to stains is to clean them up as soon as possible.
 If spillages do occur dilute with cool water, many people think that using hot water is better but it can in fact make stains more prominent.
 Next blot the excess liquid with a clean cloth or paper towel.
 Regular vacuuming will ensure the dirt and debris that is present in every car doesn’t have time to work its way into the upholstery, whilst periodic deep cleaning can also have a protecting effect particularly with the use of specialist products.